lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

   browser video player, to add video sources and to apply all provided styles and properties.

+We resume.
+To add new website support.
+We implement a subclass of Module with overwriting one of its abstract methods but mostly `onInterative`.
+We add a new entry to the module with its matching URL patterns to `content_scripts` on `manifest.json`.
+We add module specific options definitions into `defaults` property of `content/Options.js` module.
 The final implementation of `Lego.com`_ module can be found on `HTML5 Video EveryWhere`_ `repository`_.
 I welcome patches for new websites support, for new language translation or for issue fixing.